getcellm/cellm/README.md

 ## Models

+Cellm supports both hosted and local models.
+These are configured via appsettings files.
+In general, you should leave `appsettings.json` alone and add your own configuration to `appsettings.Local.json` only.
+Any settings in this file will override the default settings in `appsettings.json`.

+You can use `appsettings.Local.OpenAiCompatible.json` as a starting point for configuring any model provider that is compatible with OpenAI's API.
+Just rename it to `appsettings.Local.json` and edit the values.
+The following sections shows you how to configure `appsettings.Local.json` for commonly used hosted and local models.

 ### Hosted LLMs

 Cellm supports hosted models from Anthropic, Google, OpenAI, and any OpenAI-compatible provider.
 To use e.g. Claude 3.5 Sonnet from Anthropic: